SEO Inc. CEO -Garry Grant as a Podcast Guest.

 What I think in my head is, uh, okay, how competitive it is, how many other people are competing.
 I look at his competition to find out what they’re doing versus what he’s doing, but here is the answer.
 I tell everybody it’s at least three to six months. to get really traction going, mm-hmm, and get good results.

 Sure.
 That seems fair.
 Now, Marshall, you work with a lot of business owners who, uh, ask, you know, SEO search engine optimization, related questions, and we have one of the gurus of search.
-I, I, I really do believe that there is a, a, a Gary Grant, Bruce Clay, and then kind of everybody else.
-There’s not a whole lot of other search engine optimization wizards with as much of a resume as you guys have.
+I do believe that there is a, a, a Gary Grant, Bruce Clay, and then kind of everybody else.
+There are not a whole lot of other search engine optimization wizards with as much of a resume as you guys have.

 Can I just, you know, copy the content that’s on their site and post it on mine, or can I, can I just, you know, hire somebody to write the content for me?
-I mean, why can’t I just duplicate content, uh, from other sites around the web and, and compile and make a big aggregate site for search engine optimization?
+I mean, why can’t I just duplicate content from other sites around the web and compile and make a big aggregate site for search engine optimization?

 Okay.
 Well, you know what I would tell you, wait a second.
 Did you guys hear?
 I hear police sirens.
 Oh my God.
 I just got a letter from a lawyer because you’d be in violation of copyright infringement laws, DCMA, digital, uh, DMCA, digital millennium copyright act.
 So when you put up content on your website, You immediately own that.

-All the images, the pictures, the content, that’s your stuff.
+All the images, pictures, and content are your stuff.
 You own it.
 It’s copyright; it’s on your website.
 When somebody steals that and scrapes your site and duplicates that just for the quick run, you can send Google and them an instant removal of the content.
-If they refuse to do it, you can go to their hosting provider.
+You can go to their hosting provider if they refuse to do it.

 Yeah, he duplicated.
 So I have a process going on right now.
 I just contacted their hosting company, and they should be down within a day or two.
 There it is.
 Well, hopefully, he is getting a lot of leads here before you take him down, right?
 Yeah.
 You know what, that’s really a fraud, you know.

-And there are a couple of programs you guys could use and for your listeners to take.
+And there are a couple of programs you could use for your listeners.
 One is called Copyscape.
 And what you do is you put your website in there and a and different pages of your website, and it scours the internet for people using your content.
 It will come up with, like, they’d copy 10%, or in some cases, a hundred percent of your copy.

-There’s a lot of listeners out there that are saying, you know what?
-I’m an I’m an attorney.
+There are a lot of listeners out there that are saying; you know what?
+I’m an attorney.
 I’m a spine surgeon.
 I’m a dentist.
 I am a lawyer.
 Therefore search engine optimization does not work in my industry.
 Can you please debunk this myth?
 Oh my God.
 You know what?
 So I’m gonna put it into perspective.